Two random drawings each week

 - The series of pills to be used for the poor line drawing will begin with the number 101, which will allow poor line pills to be distinguished and separate from Quick Draw pills.
 For example, with 40 signatures on the sign-in sheet and three extra pills, pills numbering 101-143 will be added to the box.

-- Designated party member shall present stamps, licenses and Daily Waterfowl Hunting Tags to staff and begin drawing pills.
+- Designated party member shall present Daily Waterfowl Hunting Tags from all party members to area staff and begin drawing pills.
 Every poor line party must draw the appropriate number of pills relative to the number of members that are present in their party.
 That is, if a party of four draws pill #101 on the first pull, they still must draw three more pills for a total of four.

-- Designated party member shall receive lowest pill and then decide to retain lowest pill or request to get their permits back immediately after they have drawn a pill if the party wishes to forfeit their chance to choose a position for that day.
-If a party chooses to forfeit their pill and have their permits returned, no member of that party may draw a second time or be added to another party.
-All other permits will be returned ONLY when the party members’ number is called.
+- The designated party member shall receive the lowest pill drawn and then decide to retain or forfeit their pill.
+If a party chooses to forfeit their pill no member of that party may draw a second time or be added to another party.

 Post-Draw Allocation of Hunting Positions